Note: This article was updated to include Evermore, Taylor Swift’s latest record, on 13th December 2020.

 She doesn’t have any pop-music features, but the album did not lack celebrity endorsements.
 The remix to her hit “Bad Blood,” which was released as the official single, featured Pulitzer Prize-winning rapper, Kendrick Lamar.
 The video also gathered her “Squad” for an action-packed production fighting off foes.

-Overall, 1989 was a moment of music magic for Taylor Swift.
+Overall, 1989 was a moment of musical magic for Taylor Swift.

 Much like Folklore, the record that came before it, Evermore dropped into the world almost completely out of the blue.